 Fierce Bellies Collective

-Fierce Bellies collective locates our work in acknowledgement of the Indigenous peoples of our current home places: Pocumtuc (or Deerfield Indian) lands presently called western Massachusetts; Kanien’keha:ka – unceded Mohawk traditional territory – a place which has long served as a site of meeting and exchange amongst nations.
+Fierce Bellies collective locates our work in acknowledgement of the Indigenous peoples of our current home places: the Nonotuck land, presently called Amherst in western Massachusetts, and the neighboring nations of Nipmuc and Wampanoag to the East, the Mohegan and Pequot to the South, the Mohican to the West, and the Abenaki to the North; Kanien’keha:ka – unceded Mohawk traditional territory – a place which has long served as a site of meeting and exchange amongst nations.

 Instructions for Being Water

 “Instructions for Being Water: A Performance Score” was initiated just as a team of climate scientists issued a warning that humanity has only three years to dramatically lower greenhouse emissions “or face the prospect of dangerous global warming."
 We developed this score as “entire ecosystems” were “already beginning to collapse, summer sea ice was disappearing in the Arctic and coral reefs were dying from the heat.”
 In our desire to contribute to a radical alternative to the widespread eclipse of the truth about interconnectivity, we – the Fierce Bellies collective – lean towards each other and again outward.
 We invite new kinships and invoke ways of living and being to counter the current patterns of self-/destruction.
 We propose instructions for being water, instructions rooted in holistic thinking and oneness, in alignment with Jewish Kabbalistic, Chinese and Taiwanese traditions.